 If you already have ISAs or other investment funds, there has never been a better time than right now to review them.
-Many of us with existing investments like ISAs are guilty of leaving them untouched for years meaning that we just aren’t making the most of them.
 When it comes to the money you already have invested, how well can you answer these five questions:

 Q1: Do you know what funds your money is invested in?

 Q3: How much are you paying in charges?

 Q4: What level of risk are your funds exposed to?

 Q5: How well do your investments meet your current needs?

 If you’re not sure about the answers to these questions, we can help.
 With our expertise we can give your ISAs and other funds a thorough review to ensure your investments are still working hard for your future.

 Please be aware that past performance is not indicative of future performance.
 The value of an investment may fall as well as rise and you may get back less than you invested.

 Tony and Anne are in their early-sixties and are coming to the point of fully retiring.
 Aside from their pension savings, they have been regular ISA savers in both cash and stocks and shares ISAs for many years and have mainly bought investment ISA funds from their bank.
 Their focus in the past was saving for retirement, but now they are looking at how best to replace their income in retirement.
 They haven’t previously sought financial advice on their funds as a portfolio, but are now looking to do so.